HiroshiAdaniya/git_notes/html.md

 <h1># HTML, CSS and Javascript</h1>

-<p>Html, css and javascript are programming languages used to develop/build websites and we applications</p>
+<p>Html, css and javascript are programming languages used to develop/build websites and web applications</p>

 <h2>What is the basic web architecture?</h2>